How to Make Low Carb Ice Cream with Matcha Tea Powder

 Evaporated Partly Skimmed Milk – adds a creamy, rich taste with a hint of caramel.

 Low-carb sugar substitute – replaces white sugar to lower the carbs in the recipe.
 If you only have granular sweetener, pulverize it in a coffee grinder.
+As always, if you’re not watching carbs, you can use regular sugar.

-Matcha Powder – I use an organic culinary grade from Jade Leaf (from Amazon).
+Organic Matcha Powder – I use an organic culinary grade from Jade Leaf (from Amazon).

 Whipping Cream – Whipping cream gives this ice cream a smoother texture.
 Keep it chilled until ready to whip.
+You can try this using full-fat coconut milk or coconut cream ( the thick solid part inside an unshaken can of coconut milk)

 Vanilla extract – will enhance the flavour of the whipped cream.